nusenu/ansible-relayor/README.md

         - instance 1: ORPort 9000, DirPort 9001
         - instance 2: ORPort 9100, DirPort 9101

+* `tor_offline_masterkey_dir`
+    - default: ~/.tor/offlinemasterkeys
+    - Defines the location where on the ansible host relay keys (ed25519 and RSA) are stored.
+    - Within that folder ansible will create a subfolder for every tor instance.
+    - see the [documentation](https://github.com/nusenu/ansible-relayor/wiki/How-to-migrate-all-tor-instances-of-one-server-to-another) if you want to migrate instances to a new server
+    - **note**: do not manually mangle file and/or foldernames/content in these tor DataDirs

+* `tor_nickname` string
+    - defines the nickname tor instances will use
+    - up to 19 chars long, must contain only the characters [a-zA-Z0-9]
+    - all tor instances on a host will get the same nickname
+    - to use the server's hostname as the nickname set it to {{ ansible_hostname }}
+    - tor_nicknamefile overrules this setting
+    - default: none

+* `tor_nicknamefile` /path/to/file.csv
+    - this is a simple comma separated csv file stored on the ansible control machine specifying nicknames
+    - first column: instance identifier (inventory_hostname-ip_orport)
+    - second column: nickname
+    - one instance per line
+    - all instances MUST be present in the csv file
+    - default: not set

+* `tor_alpha` boolean
+    - Set to True if you want to enable the Tor alpha version repository.
+    - Note: This setting does not ensure an installed tor is upgraded to the alpha release.
+    - This setting is supported on Debian/Ubuntu only (ignored on other platforms).
+    - default: False

+* `tor_ExitRelay` boolean
+    - You will want to set this to True if you want to run exit relays.
+    - default: False

+* `tor_ExitNoticePage` boolean
+    - specifies whether we display the default tor exit notice [html page](https://gitweb.torproject.org/tor.git/plain/contrib/operator-tools/tor-exit-notice.html) on the DirPort
+    - only relevant if we are an exit
+    - default: True

+* `tor_AbuseEmailAddress` email-address
+    - if set this email address is used on the tor exit notice [html page](https://gitweb.torproject.org/tor.git/plain/contrib/operator-tools/tor-exit-notice.html) published on the DirPort
+    - you are encouraged to set it if you run an exit
+    - only relevant if `tor_ExitRelay` is True
+    - default: not set

+* `tor_ExitPolicy`
+    - specify your custom exit policy
+    - only relevant if `tor_ExitRelay` is True
+    - default: reduced exit policy (https://trac.torproject.org/projects/tor/wiki/doc/ReducedExitPolicy)

 * `tor_maxPublicIPs`
     - Limits the amount of public IPs we will use to generate instances on a single host.
     - Indirectly limits the amount of instances we generate per host.
     - default: 1

+* `tor_IPv6` boolean
+    - autodetects if you have IPv6 IPs and enables an IPv6 ORPort accordingly
+    - you can opt-out by setting it to False
+    - default: True

+* `tor_IPv6Exit` boolean
+    - enables IPv6 exit traffic
+    - only relevant if tor_ExitRelay and tor_IPv6 are True and we have an IPv6 address
+    - default: True (unlike tor's default)

 * `tor_enableControlSocket`
     - will create a ControlSocket file named 'controlsocket' in every instance's datadir
     - authentication relies on filesystem permissions
-    - default: False

-* `tor_alpha` boolean
-    - Set to True if you want to enable the Tor alpha version repository.
-    - Note: This setting does not ensure an installed tor is upgraded to the alpha release.
-    - This setting is supported on Debian/Ubuntu only (ignored on other platforms).
     - default: False

 * `freebsd_somaxconn`